tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

-i initially compiled neurons/layers/mlp to c++, but it bothered me that adding new neural network components would require modifying the compiler. so instead we are compiling the expression graph, which means that all you need to do when you add a new component is write an interpreter for it
+i initially compiled neurons/layers/mlp to C, but it bothered me that adding new neural network components would require modifying the compiler. so instead we are compiling the expression graph, which means that all you need to do when you add a new component is write an interpreter for it